jsmestad/socialite/README.md

 1. Require it in the Gemfile: `gem 'omnisocial'`

 2. Install it by running `bundle`.

-3. Run `rails g omnisocial` to copy an initializer, database migration and some CSS and image assets into your base application directory.

-4. Edit `config/initializers/omnisocial.rb` and include your application's Twitter and Facebook OAuth configuration.

-5. Run `rake db:migrate` to create the user and login\_account tables.

-6. Test that the logins work by accessing `/login` inside your application.

 Some more detailed installation instructions are in the [project announcement article](http://icelab.com.au/articles/welcome-to-the-omnisocial/).